Welcome to Coryell City Water Supply District

 Coryell City Water Supply District's mission is to provide potable water to customers in McLennan, Hamilton, Bosque and Coryell counties.

-President Travis Nolte, Vice-president Justin Latham, Secretary Edna Mae Westerfeld, Randy Johnson, Carroll Hemphill, Dewayne Bates, Jerry Gauer, Josh Young, Maurice Martin.
+President Travis Nolte, Vice-president Justin Latham, Secretary Edna Mae Westerfeld, Randy Johnson, Carroll Hemphill, Dewayne Bates, Jerry Gauer, Josh Young, Billy Martin.
 Other attendees are General Manager; Joe Jones, Office Manager; Heather Minonno, Field Manager; Hunter Derick.

 Board Meeting Thursday March 21st 6:30pm